 Also available is The Kitchen, which is a cafe with ideal views, that offers coffee, cake, lunch and more.
 Something perfect for refuelling yourselves after the ride.

-We hope you will enjoy this cycling route.
+We hope you will enjoy this route during your cycling holiday at South Lytchett Manor.
 Starting from the campsite, going through Uptown Country Park and ending up at Poole Park. it offers a wide range of scenery to take in and lots of places to explore.

 Enjoy the ride!